piccoloaiutante/schemaless-postgres/json/Readme.md

 [local] michele@demo=# select * from person_json;

 ```
-spaces, properties and key order have been preserved.
+spaces, properties and keys order have been preserved.

 Now lets create a table with jsonb field and see how it goes.